joecupano/SIGpi/README.md

 ### DireWolf

 DireWolf needs to be running for APRS and Packet applications to have use the AX0 interface defined in the previou section.
-You will need to configure your callsign, the soundcard device to use, and whether using PTT or VOX in the **$HOME/direwolf.conf** file.
-The conf file itslef is well documented in how to configure else consult the [DireWolf online docs](https://github.com/wb2osz/direwolf/tree/master/doc).
+You will need to configure your callsign, the soundcard device to use, and whether using PTT or VOX in the **/usr/local/etc/direwolf/direwolf.conf** file.
+The conf file itself is well documented in how to configure else consult the [DireWolf online docs](https://github.com/wb2osz/direwolf/tree/master/doc).

-Because a number of factors go into a successful DireWold setup with your transceiver, configuration discussion is deferred to the [official DireWolf documentation](https://github.com/wb2osz/direwolf/tree/master/doc).
+Because a number of factors go into a successful DireWolf setup with your transceiver, configuration discussion is deferred to the [official DireWolf documentation](https://github.com/wb2osz/direwolf/tree/master/doc).

 ### Xastir
 Xastir is an application that provides geospatial mappng of APRS signals.
 It needs to configured to use the RF interface provided by DireWolf.
 You must start Direwolf in a separately terminal window before you start Xastir.
 Be sure to consult [Xastir online documentation](https://xastir.org/index.php/Main_Page) for more info.